 While the physical symptoms of a panic attack may feel terrifying, they won’t cause any lasting damage to the body and typically last between 10-30 minutes.
 However, these attacks can become more frequent and intense if left untreated.
 This is why seeking help from mental health professionals is so important.

-Taking small daily steps to manage stress can also help prevent future panic attack.
+Taking small daily steps to manage stress can also help prevent future panic attacks.
 This might include spending more time outside, engaging in physical activity such as yoga or tai chi, practicing relaxation techniques, getting enough sleep each night, or talking to a friend or therapist.
-These small steps can help you gain more control over your thoughts and emotions and reduce the frequency of panic attack.
+These small steps can help you gain more control over your thoughts and emotions and reduce the frequency of panic attacks.

-It is important to remember that panic attacks are not dangerous, and it is possible to manage them with the right tools and support.
+Panic attacks are not dangerous; managing them with the right tools and support is possible.
 With patience, consistency, and dedication, you can find ways to cope with panic attacks in a way that works for you.
-Everyone’s experience will be different, so don’t be afraid to experiment with different techniques and strategies until you find what works best.
-Remember that everyone experiences anxiety differently, so try not to compare yourself to others.
-The most important thing is that you have the plan to help manage your panic attacks when they occur.
+Everyone’s experience will differ, so don’t be afraid to experiment with different techniques and strategies until you find what works best.
+Everyone experiences anxiety differently, so try not to compare yourself to others.
+Most importantly, you have a plan to help manage your panic attacks when they occur.

 Connect with Olympic Behavioral Health to learn more about recognizing and relieving panic attacks.
 Olympic Behavioral Health is a state-of-the-art mental health (1) and addiction treatment center that combines compassionate care with a robust clinical program.
-Whether you need help overcoming drug or alcohol use disorder or other mental health issues like panic attacks, addiction treatment, and mental health programs in South Florida can provide the care, support, and attention you need to succeed.
+Whether you need help overcoming drug or alcohol use disorder or other mental health issues like panic attacks, addiction treatment and mental health programs in South Florida can provide the care, support, and attention you need to succeed.